 List of Defibrillators in Blandford Forum

-Alaska House Dental Practice, Whitecliff Mill Street
+Alaska House Dental Practice, 80 Salisbury Street

 Blandford Masonic Lodge (Opposite The Crown Hotel), West Street

-Blandford Bowling Club, Park Road (yet to be installed)
+Blandford Bowling Club, Park Road

 The Crown Hotel, West Street